This is my review of the Virgin Flying Club White credit cards.

-Virgin is changing the cost of Flying Club redemptions in January 2017.
-Many economy redemptions are getting cheaper whilst Upper Class flights are getting more expensive.
-Virgin is also introducing peak and off-peak pricing.
+Virgin changed cost of Flying Club redemptions in January 2017.
+Many economy redemptions got cheaper whilst many Upper Class flights got more expensive.
+Virgin also introduced peak and off-peak pricing.
 Full details of the Virgin Flying Club changes can be found in this article.

 You can transfer Virgin miles to Hilton HHonors at a 1 : 1.5 ratio which puts a floor under their value.
 You can also transfer to IHG Rewards Club at 1 : 1.

 I would therefore be happy to value Virgin miles at 0.75p – 1p each, in line with Avios.

 How does this compare to a cashback credit card?